Eadburh of Winchester: Veneration

 A cult developed after her death and is first mentioned in the Salisbury Psalter from the early 970s.
-In 972, some of her remains were transferred to Pershore Abbey in Worcestershire, which is dedicated to SS.
-Mary, Peter and Paul, and Eadburh.
+In 972, some of her remains were transferred to Pershore Abbey in Worcestershire, which is dedicated to saints Mary, Peter, Paul, and Eadburh.
 Her feast is celebrated on 15 June.

 Osbert recorded that after Eadburh's death, the nuns at Nunnaminster discovered, "through a series of miracles", that they had buried her in an inappropriate place that did not befit her sanctity, so they translated her body to a place near the choir in order that her pilgrims could better access her tomb and so that "she could be near the place where she had spent of much time in prayer".
 Eadburh, however, appeared to the nuns in a dream and informed them that she preferred to be buried near the altar, where she had regularly ministered.

-The monks at Pershore Abbey, who commissioned Osbert to write Eadburh's hagiography, named her as one of their patron saints and acquired her relics in the late tenth century.
+The monks at Pershore Abbey, who commissioned Osbert to write Eadburh's hagiography, named her as one of their patron saints and acquired her relics in the late 10th century.
 The abbey's seal, created in the 1300s, Eadburh is depicted "in three-quarter length, facing forward, wearing a veil, holding a chalice in her right hand and an open book, likely the gospels, in her left".
 Bugyis states that Eadburh's position on the seal is remarkable because at monasteries in England during the time, the position, along with a sign of their office (a crosier or book) was usually held by the person who held a house's highest office.
 Bugyis insists that the seal conveys the Pershone Abbey monks' view of Eadburh as a representative of their identity and that they considered her as a figure of the abbot of their community.
 Finally, Bugyis states that they "took pride in identifying, and being identified, with her image because they used it continuously to close correspondance and to authenticate documents until at least 1534".

 Dedication of parish churches

-There are a number of Church of England parish churches dedicated to St. Eadburh of Winchester.
+There are a number of Church of England parish churches dedicated to St Eadburh of Winchester.
 Most of them are not far from Pershore Abbey, to which they were connected in some way.